-We often see insiders buying up shares in companies that perform well over the long term.
+It is not uncommon to see companies perform well in the years after insiders buy shares.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So we’ll take a look at whether insiders have been buying or selling shares in Endo International plc (NASDAQ:ENDP).
+So shareholders might well want to know whether insiders have been buying or selling shares in Endo International plc (NASDAQ:ENDP).

 The Last 12 Months Of Insider Transactions At Endo International